acbarrentine/chimera-md/readme.md

       # What is the name of the index file to serve for a folder URL?
       - CHIMERA_INDEX_FILE=index.md

+      # What code block highlight style should we use?
+      # Syntax highlighting provided by highlight.js
+      # Styles available listed at: https://github.com/highlightjs/highlight.js/tree/main/src/styles
+      # Default is "a11y-dark", a dark theme
+      - CHIMERA_HIGHLIGHT_STYLE=a11y-dark

       # Tracing log level.
 In descending verbosity, options are TRACE, DEBUG, INFO, WARN, ERROR
       # Case matters